 "A Great Wreck!
 A Frightful Accident!"

 At 2:30 in the morning on August 27, 1891, Richmond & Danville Railroad Passenger Train No. 9 departed Statesville depot westbound.
-It would would cross Third Creek using Bostian Bridge and then head to Asheville.
+It would would cross Third Creek using Bostian Bridge, and then it would swing south to Asheville.
 The engine pulled six cars: a tender, a baggage car, a second-class car, a first-class coach, the Pullman sleeper car “Saluda,” and the private car of the Richmond & Danville’s superintendent.
 Superintendent R. R. Bridgers was not aboard.

 Employees at the station would later remember that the departing train was 34 minutes behind schedule and that engineer William West seemed determined to make up the lost time.